Create a registry

 File roles

-• file - The default (doesn't need to be specified always installed)
+• file - The default (always installed)

 • example - An example file